Do you like your neighborhood?

 Next, we averaged the rankings for each neighborhood to create a best neighborhood index.

-Read on below to learn more about what it’s like to live in the best places Newark has to offer.
+Read on below to learn more about what it’s like to live in the best places Newark, New Jersey has to offer.
 Or skip to the end to see the list of all the neighborhoods in the city from best to worst.

 Forest Hill is an unincorporated community and neighborhood within the city of Newark in Essex County, New Jersey, United States.
 It is a pre-World War II neighborhood in the North Ward.
 It is bounded on the west by Branch Brook Park, on the south by Bloomfield Avenue, and on the east by both Summer and Mt.
 Prospect Avenues, the neighborhood of Broadway.
 The neighborhood’s ZIP code is 07104.